Anip95/satellite-vehicle-detection-classification/README.md

 ## Important note about the code

-The code in the file *satelliteImgClassifiction.ipynb* is almost entirely in English, with the only exception of the various *print(...)* which are in Italian (my native language).
-This decision was by design, in order to preserve the cache of the outputs of each block.
+The code in the file *satelliteImgClassifiction.ipynb* is almost entirely in English, with the only exception of the several *print(...)* which were left in Italian (my native language).
+This decision was made in order to preserve the cache of the outputs of each block.

 ## Project Overview